Peppermint bark meets buckeyes.

 - *Peanut butter: thicker, non-runny peanut butter works best (the freshly ground peanut butter that you can grind in the store is usually nice and thick)

-- *Powdered stevia: you can quickly make your own by blending up stevia or another sweetener of choice until it’s a fine powder, or you can also use regular powdered sugar if you prefer – doing so would increase the sugar content of the recipe, if that’s something you’re conscientious of
+- *Powdered sweetener: you can use all powdered sweetener in place of the powdered sugar to cut down on added sugar; so 4 TBSP of powdered sweetener and no powdered sugar.
+You can quickly make your own powdered sweetener by blending up stevia or another sweetener of choice until it’s a fine powder, or you can also use regular powdered sugar if you prefer – doing so would increase the sugar content of the recipe, if that’s something you’re conscientious of

 - *6. As long as you’re peanut butter isn’t runny, adding the peanut butter layer by hand is the preferred method; it’s not as gooey or messy as you may think, and it prevents the possibility of pressing the PB too forcefully though the chocolate if it hasn’t fully set or cracking the chocolate layer altogether.
 If you don’t do it by hand, warm the peanut butter mixture in the microwave first to make it a little more spreadable and work carefully.
 If your peanut butter is on the runnier side, spreading it with a rubber spatula, butter knife, or spoon will work best.